 If you need accommodations:

 We will need the paperwork for your accommodation before you can test.
-Let us know when you register for your exam and send your paperwork to firstname.lastname@example.org
+Let us know when you register for your exam and send your paperwork to firstname.lastname@example.org.
+Unfortunately, we cannot supply readers or privacy rooms at this time.

 Report of Departmental Credit Earned - Academic Advisors Use Only